‘Stranger Things’ Plagiarism Case Heads To Trial

 — ET Canada (@ETCanada) April 17, 2019

-For those who are unfamiliar with the Netflix Original, Stranger Things is a science fiction series that tells the story of paranormal activity surrounding a small fictional town in Indiana.
-The story is told from the point of view of a small group of teenagers as well as their close friends and family members.
+For those unfamiliar with the Netflix series, Stranger Things is a science fiction show that tells the story of paranormal activity surrounding a small fictional town in Indiana.
+The story is told from the point of view of a small group of teenagers, as well as from the perspectives of their close friends and family members.
 Not only has the show snagged a few awards, it has been credited for launching the career of young actress Millie Bobby Brown.

 According to Cinema Blend, Montauk is a film about a young boy who goes missing near a military base that is conducting experiments on children.
 The film also includes a mysterious creature that came from an alternate dimension.
-The media outlet goes on to explain one of the real key differences between Stranger Things and Montauk is the setting of the stories.
-Kessler’s film takes place in Long Island, New York while the Netflix Original takes place in a fictional town in the state of Indiana.
+The media outlet goes on to explain that one of the real key differences between Stranger Things and Montauk is the setting of the stories.
+Kessler’s film takes place in Long Island, New York, while the Netflix offering takes place in a fictional town in the state of Indiana.

-Further adding fire to the lawsuit, the working title for the series was The Montauk Project – the same title as Charlie Kessler’s film – before it was later changed to Stranger Things.

 ‘Stranger Things’ Lawsuit Alleging Creators Stole Idea For Series Headed to Trial https://t.co/mJqhNMNeCD @999ktdy